prioberoi/deep-learning-img-recognition/README.md

 test_iter: 100

 ```
-The above prints the training loss function every 100 iterations, below, test the network every 500 iterations
+The code above prints the training loss function every 100 iterations, and below, tests the network every 500 iterations

 ```
 # Carry out testing every 500 training iterations.
 test_interval: 500
 ```

+This defines a learning rate of 0.01 and a momentum of 0.9.
+For SGD, caffe recommends that the learning rate be around 0.01 and that it drops by a constant factor (`gamma`) throughout training
 ```
 # The base learning rate, momentum and the weight decay of the network.
 base_lr: 0.01